memikj-eldar-unilu/Perplexity-Text-Attack---Final-Project/README.md

-# Milestone 2: Perplexity Metric Implementation and Testing
+#  Perplexity Metric Implementation and Testing

 This document explains the perplexity metric we implemented, the files we created, and how to run the code.